Flux-driven delocalization transition in disordered topological insulator nanowires: Results

+At the critical point, \(\eta_c=1/2\), the protected helical state remains extended, and therefore \(\xi(\eta_c)\) diverges.
+For nearby flux values, the localization length follows

+with \(\eta_c=1/2\).
+The extracted localization lengths are shown in Fig.~\ref{fig:critical_exponent}.
+For all chemical potentials and disorder strengths shown, the data are consistent with the same critical exponent,

+We find that this exponent is insensitive to the disorder strength over a wide range of values.
+The collapse of the extracted slopes indicates that the divergence of \(\xi\) is controlled by the distance from half flux quantum, rather than by the microscopic strength of the disorder.

-A dimensional crossover is driven by the chemical potential: for lower chemical potentials, for which only a single conducting channel is available, the system is rendered effectively one-dimensional.
-The observed localization away from $\eta=1/2$ stems from the generation of a gap which allows for backscattering.
-The observed critical exponent of $\nu=2$ near $\eta=1/2$ saturates the Harris criterion in one dimension.
-For higher values of the chemical potential, multiple channels become accessible, and the system crosses into two-dimensional behavior.
-Fig.~\ref{fig:scaling}b displays the critical exponent $\nu$ as a function of the disorder strength, $W$.
+At low chemical potential, where only a single conducting channel is available, the system is effectively one-dimensional.
+Away from \(\eta=1/2\), the deviation from half flux opens a gap in the helical spectrum, allowing backscattering and localization.
+The exponent \(\nu=2\) saturates the Harris criterion in one dimension.
+At higher chemical potentials, additional channels are present at short lengths, but disorder localizes these non-protected modes.
+The long-distance transport is then again governed by the helical channel, leading to the same critical exponent.

-\emph{\bfseries Methods.}--- We now describe the formalism we use for the numerical extraction of the conductance.
-In a sense, this reduces the quasi-one dimensional problem to a disordered Kroning-Penney model \cite{sanchez1994suppression} with scattering between the channels.
-This allows for the extraction of the transport properties over large system sizes.